W00JIN/mini-game-project/README.md

 About these projects
 ---------------------
-This project include 3 games.
-(Tetris, Gallag, Metal Slug)
+This project include 2 games.
+(Tetris, Gallag)

 Using Blutooth Low Energe connection with android device to operate games